specialtactics/laravel-api-boilerplate/readme.md

  * Remove the composer.lock from the .gitignore file

 ## Boilerplate Documentation
+All functionality and use cases provided by this boilerplate are documented n the [Project Wiki](https://github.com/specialtactics/l5-api-boilerplate/wiki).

-### Boilerplate Parts
+### Boilerplate Structure
-This boilerplate is essentially a raw installation of Laravel 5, with some customisations.
-In order to keep the changes to Laravel itself to a minimum (in order to not clutter the new projects, and also make it easier to update), most heavy lifting is done by the supporting package [l5-api](https://github.com/specialtactics/l5-api).
+This boilerplate is essentially a raw installation of Laravel 5, with various customisations.

+In order to keep the changes to Laravel itself to a minimum, most heavy lifting is done by the supporting package [l5-api](https://github.com/specialtactics/l5-api).
+This allows for easier updating and forward compatibility, while minimising clutter in your root repository.

-The "l5-api" package has base "restful" elements - such as controllers, models, transformers and other things, designed to make Laravel more API-friendly.
+The "l5-api" package has base "restful" elements - such as controllers, models, transformers, middleware, helpers and other things - designed to make Laravel more API-friendly.
+Meanwhile, changes to the laravel repository ensure these elements are properly used and integrated into Laravel itself.

-### Versioning
+### Versions

-This table shows you which versions of this package are based on which version of Laravel
+This table shows you which versions of this boilerplate mirror which versions of Laravel.

 | Laravel Version | Boilerplate Version | Minimum PHP Version |
 |-----------------|---------------------|---------------------|
 | 5.6             | 0.x.x-dev           | 7.1                 |

-### Over-riding
-This boilerplate does not aim to be too prescriptive, and almost all classes from the supporting l5-api package exist inside it, already overridden and ready for you to customise.

-### Generators

-Artisan generators have been re-written for some key features to ensure they comply with the boilerplate.
-Namely;

- * Controllers
- * Models
- * Seeds

-### Extra Configuration

-This boilerplate has several additional configuration files you should be aware of:

- * api.php - Dingo API Configuration
- * jwt.php - Tymon JWT Configuration
- * stubs.php  - This loads custom API stubs for certain artisan generators

 ## Automated Testing